Estimate reading time: 3 minutes 49 seconds

 Terpenes are tiny, super-sensitive molecules produced by many plants.
-They’re very similar to essential oils; indeed, most essential oils on the market today are about 80% terpenes and 20% trace compounds.
+They’re very similar to essential oils; the most crucial oils on the market today are about 80% terpenes and 20% trace compounds.

-Terpenes serve to protect plants from threats from insects or bacteria — an added plus is that they smell really good to us humans.
+Terpenes protect plants from threats from insects or bacteria — an added plus is that they smell good to humans.
 Some of them do, at least.

 What makes terpenes so fragrant?
-It’s actually a chemical thing: because terpenes are such small, oily molecules, they tend to evaporate really easily.
-Just a little heat or pressure, and they waft right into the air.
+It’s a chemical thing: because terpenes are such small, oily molecules, they tend to evaporate quickly.
+They waft right into the air with just a little heat or pressure.

-Another thing to know about terpenes: they’re found virtually everywhere.
-Terpenes are produced by plants, herbs, trees, fungi, and even select insects.
-Terpenes, in one sense, may even be one of the most important communication mediums of the natural world.
+Another thing to know about terpenes: they are virtually everywhere.
+Plants, herbs, trees, fungi, and insects come from terpenes.
+Terpenes may even be one of the essential communication mediums of the natural world.
 One study called them “the most popular chemical medium on our planet.”

 While terpenes themselves are far from rare, the hemp plant has something special going on.
 It contains hundreds of terpenes — in thousands of potential combinations — not found anywhere else.

 And that’s not all.
-True to nature’s intelligence, terpenes have all sorts of health benefits.
-More on those next…
+True to nature’s intelligence, terpenes have health benefits—more on those.

-It would take far too long to try to list hundreds of different cannabinoids here, so we’ll just look at the highlights instead.
+It would take far too long to list hundreds of cannabinoids here, so we’ll look at the highlights instead.
 What follows are some of hemp’s most important terpenes:

-If you guessed pine trees…then you’d be correct!
-Pinene is what gives its namesake tree that characteristic piney smell; pinene is also the reason why forest bathing is so relaxing.
+If you guessed pine trees, then you’d be correct!
+Pinene gives its namesake tree that distinct piney smell; it is also why forest bathing is so relaxing.

 Myrcene is a tropical terpene produced by everything from hops to mangoes.
-Hemp produces it, too!
+Hemp has it, too!

 If myrcene is good for anything, it’s good for pain relief.
-One study that looked at more than 2,000 patients discovered that myrcene was amazing for pain relief.
+One study examining more than 2,000 patients discovered that myrcene was exceptional for pain relief.
 Myrcene may also reduce inflammation, sleep problems, and muscle spasms.

-You’re probably familiar with linalool, whether you realize it or not — it’s the most common terpene in Lavender.
+Whether you realize it or not, you’re probably familiar with linalool — it’s the most common terpene in lavender.

 And lavender, of course, has been used for ages to improve sleep and reduce anxiety.
 Even the mere act of inhaling a little lavender EO is relaxing.

 The research agrees.
-One study found that linalool could reverse some neurological problems en route to benefitting those with Alzheimer’s disease patients.
 And while CBD often gets the credit for its namesake oils’ ability to reduce seizures, some research shows that linalool may help, too.
+One study found that linalool could reverse some neurological problems to benefit those with Alzheimer’s disease patients.

-This earthy terpene is found throughout the world of herbs and spices; black pepper is an especially good source of it.
+This earthy terpene exists throughout the world of herbs and spices; black pepper is an excellent source.

 (BCP) is found in all sorts of stuff, including cinnamon and black pepper.